Ms. Cathy Williams-Ridley, Principal

 Ms. Williams became interested in education and teaching when her younger brother was diagnosed with ADHD, dyslexia, diabetes, and a learning disability.
 She tutored him often with his homework and frequently assisted her parents with understanding his IEP and the mounds of paperwork from ARD meetings.
 After years of working with her family, she decided to major in special education.
 She received a Bachelor’s degree from the University of Central Oklahoma, a Master’s degree from Prairie View A&M and is currently pursuing a Doctorate in Educational Leadership from Tarleton State University.

 “If your mind can dream it, you can achieve it” is Ms. Williams’s mantra.
 She believes all students can learn.
 Educators must teach the whole child and form a collaborative partnership with parents.
 Education is the ticket to a bright future.

 Ms. Deborah Aspegren, 8th grade Assistant Principal

-This will be Ms. Aspegren’s 10th year working in the Fort Worth ISD and her fourth year as a proud assistant principal of Leonard Middle School.
+This will be Ms. Aspegren’s 11th year working in the Fort Worth ISD and her sixth year as a proud assistant principal of Leonard Middle School.
 Ms. Aspegren also worked at Brewer Middle School prior to joining the FWISD.
 She has a passion for teaching and learning and has taught math in FWISD.
 She received her Bachelor’s degree from Tarleton State University and Master’s degree from University of Texas at Arlington.